GlebBatykov/minerva/README.md

 Running server instances in different isolates imposes some limitations and inconveniences.
 For example, you have a database connection, but if we run the server in several isolates, then each of the running server instances must have its own connection.
 This may not always be convenient, there may be different scenarios for using something like this.
 Or, for example, we should have some kind of common state between all `server instances`.
 That's why there are agents in `Minerva`.

-An `agent` is a separate isolate that can store a certain state, receives messages with certain actions that it can perform.
+`agent` is a separate isolate that can store a certain state, receives messages with certain actions that it can perform.

 All server instances can access and interact with one `agent`.